EVERYTHING YOU NEED TO KNOW ABOUT LONGSPAN SHELVING

 Frame End Caps are also available to cover the exposed steel frames, these are ideal on workbenches or anywhere you may want the extra protection.

-Storage Bins are an ideal accessory to Longspan Shelving, perfect for sorting everything out and keeping organised.
-United Racking has an extensive range of storage solution that work perfectly with Longspan Shelving.
+Storage Bins are an ideal accessory to Longspan Shelving Adelaide, perfect for sorting everything out and keeping organised.
+Pallet Racking System has an extensive range of storage solution that work perfectly with Longspan Shelving.

 HOW TO MEASURE UP FOR LONGSPAN SHELVING